Characters of the Star Fox series: General Pepper

 He originally exiles Andross to Venom and hires the Star Fox team to investigate it five years later.
-Five more years later, he becomes the primary source for the new Star Fox's missions.
+Two more years later, he becomes the primary source for the new Star Fox's missions.
 Pepper assigned Star Fox to investigate Dinosaur Planet (Sauria) in Star Fox Adventures.

 During the Aparoid invasion in Star Fox: Assault, Pepper comes close to death when Aparoids fuse to him and his flagship.
 At the General's command, Fox destroys the ship with Pepper still on board.
 He is rescued by Peppy Hare.

 Afterwards, Pepper grows ill and retires his position as general of the Corneria Army.
 He passes this role on to his friend Peppy Hare prior to the events of Star Fox Command.

 In English, he is voiced by John Silke in Star Fox Adventures and Gray Eubank in Assault.
 In the Japanese version of Star Fox 64, he was voiced by Daisuke Gōri, Michihiro Ikemizu in Star Fox: Assault, and currently by Tsuguo Mogami in Star Fox 64 3D and Star Fox Zero.